Zoneomics Logo

 Dwelling Unit: A building or a portion thereof used or designed for residential use by only one (1) family at a time for living and sleeping purposes (e.g., a two-family dwelling would have two dwelling units).
 This does not include rooms or areas that are used or designed to be used for transients.

-Family: One (1) or more persons occupying a dwelling unit and living as a single or housekeeping unit who are related by blood, legal adoption, marriage, foster children, plus no more than one (1) additional unrelated person; or, up to a maximum of three (3) unrelated persons living together in a dwelling unit; or the residents of a Group Home/Family Care Home, as defined herein.
+Family: One (1) or more persons occupying a dwelling unit and living as a single or traditional housekeeping unit who are related by blood, legal adoption, marriage, foster children, plus no more than one (1) additional unrelated person; or, up to a maximum of three (3) unrelated persons living together in a dwelling unit.
+The maximum occupancy is determined by the Fire Department and a minimum of seventy (70) square feet of bedroom gross floor area per resident.
+For the purpose of this definition, a bedroom is defined as a room designed or designated for sleeping and not bathrooms, hallways, closets, utility or storage rooms or areas or rooms which primary use is for eating, cooking or general congregating.

 Feather Flags: Any lightweight plastic, fabric, or other material, whether or not containing a message of any kind, suspended from a rope, wire, string, or mounted from any type of pole, designed to move in the wind.